madjenjen/madjenjen.github.io/_posts/2016-7-3-Bonsai-Water-1.md

 <center><img src="/images/Bonsai-Water/Part1/Transistor_Testing_bb.png" alt="LM2596 testing breadboard setup"></img></center>

-What should happen is that the Arduino powers normally (touch the bottom of it after about a minute in this configuration to make sure it's not heating up too much--if it is heating up too much, you may need to dial down the output voltage on the step-down module).
+The Arduino should power up normally (touch the bottom of it after about a minute in this configuration to make sure it's not heating up too much--if it is heating up too much, you may need to dial down the output voltage on the step-down module).
 Then the motor should turn on at full speed for 10 seconds, shut off for 10 seconds, then turn on at about half-speed for 10 seconds.
 The LED on the Arduino should also turn on when the motor is on.

 <p class="highlight-trigger" highlight-file="file-bonsaiwater_transistor_testing-ino" highlight-lines="1,12,15,20,23">Here's what's happening with the code.
 We're using the
 <a href="https://www.arduino.cc/en/Tutorial/PWM" target="\_blank">PWM</a>
 feature of one of the analog pins on the Arduino to modulate how frequently the transistor gets power.
 When we supply the transistor base with power, that closes the circuit to allow the motor to run.
 The lower the frequency, the slower the motor will run.
 This feature will come in handy when we calibrate the system later to make sure the water isn't overshooting your tree.</p>

->Reminder: roll your mouse over the paragraph above to highlight the related lines of code in the snippet below.
+>Roll your mouse over the paragraph above to highlight the related lines of code in the snippet below.

 <script src="https://gist.github.com/madjenjen/c8abf90d2c33705828b5464b8272513f.js?file=bonsaiwater_transistor_testing.ino"></script>